pstanoev/simple-svelte-autocomplete/README.md

 - `className` - apply a className to the control
 - `inputClassName` - apply a className to the input control
+- `noInputStyles` - set to true to disable the `input autocomplete-input` classes which are added to the input by default
 - `inputId` - apply an id attribute to the the input control
 - `dropdownClassName` - apply a className to the dropdown div showing the list of items
 - `name` - generate an HTML input with this name, containing the current value
 - `html5autocomplete` - flag to enable or disable the [HTML5 autocomplete](https://developer.mozilla.org/fr/docs/Web/HTML/Element/form#attr-autocomplete) attribute
 - `selectName` - apply a name attribute to the <select> tag that holds the selected value
 - `selectId` - apply an id attribute to the <select> tag that holds the selected value
+- `required` - adds the `required` attribute to the input
+- `tabIndex` - adds the `tabIndex` attribute https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/tabindex

 ### UI Slots